Jarimus/BibleTUI/docs/README.md

 ## Description
 - Get different Bible translations from API.Bible in a multitude of languages!
 - Read them in the command line!
-- Keep a record of your favourite
+- Keep a record of your favourite translations.

 ## How to use
 1. Go to the [API Bible page](https://scripture.api.bible/)